10 Celebrities Who Are Also Tech Investors

 So who are the biggest players in the field of celebrity venture capital?
 Here are 10 celebrities who are also tech investors, and who they are investing in.

-Serena Williams founded Serena Ventures to invest in early stage companies and young founders.
+Serena Williams founded Serena Ventures to invest in early-stage companies and young founders.
 There are over 50 companies in her portfolio, including some innovative future tech giants.

 Befitting to her sporting career, Serena Ventures have invested in Tonal who are creating smart home gyms which include adaptable, multi-purpose equipment and a coaching screen all from one rig set up.

-She has also invested in software and services platform Mahmee, which connects new and soon-to-be mothers with physicians to execute care plans.
+She has also invested in the software and services platform Mahmee, which connects new and soon-to-be mothers with physicians to execute care plans.
 An investment most probably inspired by her own experience of motherhood.

 Will Smith is a frequent investor in new startups; he once famously invested 10K into a startup on the spot after hosting an elevator pitch competition on stage at a Tech Crunch Disrupt event in 2019.
-Smith is also the co-founder of Dreamers VC, which is a “venture capital fund bridging established Japanese corporate investors with early stage US-based companies”.
+Smith is also the co-founder of Dreamers VC, which is a “venture capital fund bridging established Japanese corporate investors with early-stage US-based companies”.

 Smith has also invested in OURA through Dreamers VC, an accessory to rival the Apple Watch and Fitbit that gains health insights from the arteries in your fingers within a minimal style ring.

 Katy Perry is a known investor in food companies that are using technology to make notable innovations within the industry.
 In 2020, Perry traded in her cotton candy and lollipops for Apples, by investing in Apeel Sciences – a company that uses technology to make fruit last up to three times longer and reduce food waste in the process.